 By visiting and using our website you or your computer may provide personal data.
-This includes: information which is automatically provided by your browser to our servers; information record on our web servers about your interaction with our website and pages viewed; information we capture or place on your computer or generate using cookies or other technologies on our website; and information you input into forms and fields on our website.
+This includes information which is automatically provided by your browser to our servers; information recorded on our web servers about your interaction with our website and pages viewed; information we capture or place on your computer or generate using cookies or other technologies on our website; and information you input into forms and fields on our website.

 9.2 Data you provide

 Your personal data will include data you provide (or later amend), whether:

 - from correspondence with you;

 - verbally to us over the phone or in person;

 - by filing in any field or form on a website;

 - by filling in any printed form we provide you with;

 - from documents you provide us with; and

 - from updates to any information you provide to us from time to time.